Numecent/Automated-Packaging/Powershell-Generator/readme.md

 The script below captures Chrome, with Zoom on top (as a CustomCommandine) along with parameters.
 It also adds registry keys (via RegistryModify), sets a registry disposition (via CustomRegistryDisposition), sets a file disposition to a folder (via CustomFileDisposition), and creates a custom file (via FileAddition).

-The second example is to capture Acrobat with an MST (using Arguments).
+The second example is capturing Acrobat with an MST (using Arguments).

 • 	Example #1:
 ```